top of page

 picking meyer lemons from tree

-Dave started juicing the lemons and making ice cubes so he could use them for cooking later in the winter when the trees had been picked bare by everyone.
+Dave began juicing the lemons and making ice cubes to use them for cooking later in the winter after everyone had picked the trees bare.

-Feb 13th hummingbird update: The two chicks have grown considerably.
-Now you can see why the spider web material is the secret building material.
-The nest has stretched considerably since we first spotted it.
+Feb 13th Hummingbird Update: The two chicks have grown significantly.
+Now, it's clear why spider web material is the secret to the nest's construction.
+The nest has expanded a lot since we first noticed it.

 baby hummingbirds in nest